 Sometimes ads go further than just showing the technology, as an advertorial by Jaguar illustrates.
 The ad described the XE’s integration of connected infotainment saying “drive time is no longer downtime” and “in-car technology is transforming the commute”.

-The ASA upheld complaints that the ad was irresponsible and could encourage unsafe driving practices; concluding that suggestions Wi-Fi connectivity, the inclusion of calendar apps and the mirroring of smartphone tech on the inbuilt system meant a driver could use the car as an extension of the workplace encouraged and condoned behaviour which could distract drivers’ attention.
+The ASA upheld complaints that the ad was irresponsible and could encourage unsafe driving practices.
+The ad highlighted that the car’s Wi-Fi connectivity, the inclusion of calendar apps and the mirroring of smartphone tech on the XE’s infotainment system meaning a driver could use the car as an extension of the workplace, all of which the ASA concluded encouraged and condoned behaviour which could distract drivers’ attention from the road.

 To paraphrase the Highway Code, compliant marketing needs concentration.
-Avoid condoning distractions when driving and exercise proper control of your advertising at all times.
-As always, CAP are on hand to help you stay focussed.
+Avoid condoning the use of distracting technology when driving and always exercise proper control of your advertising at all times.
+As always, CAP’s Copy Advice team are on hand to help you stay focussed.

 - Appliances, electronics and machinery

 - Holidays, travel and motoring